-Dianne Parsons has been a mum now for over 30 years.
+Dianne Parsons has been a mum now for over thirty years.

 We asked her to share some essential lessons she’s learned along the way.

-Thinking back, what would say were your biggest fears about becoming a parent?
+Thinking back, what would you say were your biggest fears about becoming a parent?

 If you could give just one piece of advice to a new mum, what would it be?

 Accept all the help you can get, and don’t try to go it alone.
-I had a Caesarean section with my first baby, so I wasn’t back to full health for quite a few weeks.
-My sister was amazing; she was such a fantastic help at that time.
+I had a caesarean section with my first baby, so I wasn’t back to full health for quite a few weeks.
+My sister was such a fantastic help at that time.

 How can a couple prepare themselves for the changes that having a baby brings?

 Having children is a huge, long-term commitment.
 You enter a totally different lifestyle.
 Even now, with my kids both married and having children of their own, I’m still committed to being their mother.
 It’s not something you can switch off!
 You never stop being a parent.
 Often, people don’t think of this before they take the plunge of having children, but it’s important to consider.

 Recognise that everything will change.
 You can’t just say, ‘I fancy going to the cinema’ or, ‘Let’s go out for a drink tonight.’
 It’s certainly easier to do these things when you have small babies, but more difficult when the baby becomes a toddler, as they need to have an established pattern.